 Experience Overview

 Travel from the hustle and bustle of Muscat's souks to the serene beauty of the Wahiba Sands.
 Oman offers all the landscapes you can imagine; an incredible azure coastline, stunning jagged mountains with deep canyons, ancient adobe villages and an ocean of endless towering dunes.
-Get a genuine taste for Omani culture, shopping side by side with the locals at Nizwa souk, buy handmade craft at Sinaw market and board a timeless dhow vessel in Ras Al Hadd.
+Get a genuine taste for Omani culture, shop side by side with the locals at Nizwa souk and buy handmade craft at Sinaw market.

 Muscat - Explore impressive Forts, the Royal Palace and Corniche of the capital